• Home

 Using locality sensitive hashing to compactly represent k-mers

-Comparing (DNA) sequences is one of the core tasks in bioinformatics and the classic approach is to align these sequences.
-This is, however, a relative slow process and not always computationally feasible, especially if you want to compare more than two DNA sequences.
-An alternative approach is compare sequences based on their k-mer profiles.
+Comparing (DNA) sequences is one of the core tasks in bioinformatics, and the classic approach is to align these sequences.
+This is, however, a relatively slow process and not always computationally feasible, especially if you want to compare more than two DNA sequences.
+An alternative approach is to compare sequences based on their k-mer profiles.

 A k-mer of a string $S$ is defined as any substring of $S$ of length $k$.
 For example, the DNA sequence AGCGTATCGATTCA has the following k-mers if $k=6$: